Past Filene Scholars

 Jonathan Wachtel '86 (violin), from Memphis, Tenn., majored in music at Skidmore, served as concertmaster of the orchestra, and performed extensively.
 He now practices law in Pittsburgh.

 Andrea Miller Weber '86 (soprano), from Wayne, N.J., majored in music.
 She described the opportunity she had here to study with the late vocalist Jan DeGaetani as "the most amazing thing that ever happened to me."
-Weber did graduate work at the University of Michigan, received her Masters of Music from the Manhattan School of Music, and has sung in the New York City Opera and the Metropolitan Opera in small roles and in the chorus.
+Weber did graduate work at the University of Michigan, received her master's in music from the Manhattan School of Music, and has sung in the New York City Opera and the Metropolitan Opera in small roles and in the chorus.